 Graduates of the program qualify for national certification examinations sponsored by the American Society of Clinical Pathologists (ASCP) Board of Registry or other certifying agencies to become certified medical laboratory technicians.

 TJC’s MLT Program has an average 90% pass rate and 90% retention for the last 3 years.

 National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 5600 N. River Road Suite 720

 What can I do with this degree?

-Career Options: Graduates may find employment as a medical or clinical laboratory technician in hospitals, clinics, doctor’s offices, state and federal labs, and private/commercial laboratories.
-Opportunities also exist in commercial industries, medical supply companies, scientific research and infection control.
+Career Options: A Medical Laboratory Technician graduate is employable in hospitals, clinics, doctor’s offices, and state/federal/private/commercial laboratories.
+Other opportunities exist in commercial industries, medical supply companies, scientific research and infection control.